-‘Terror-proofing’ the EconomyAn interview with Executive Director of the Wharton Risk Center
+‘Terror-proofing’ the EconomyAn interview with

 The U.S. has been relatively late in adopting a national terrorism insurance program.
 In the wake of the Sept.
 11 terrorist attacks in 2001—which cost $44 billion in claims—insurers didn’t know how they would cover individuals and businesses against future attacks, and many decided not to offer such insurance.
 Congress intervened in 2002 to create the Terrorism Risk Insurance Act (TRIA), which established a risk-sharing partnership between the government and the insurance industry, making terrorism insurance widely available.

 But TRIA is set to expire on Dec.
 31 because Congress failed to reauthorize the program before it finished its term, giving insurers the right to cancel terrorism policies after Jan.
 1. A new Congress will take up the issue when it returns to work in January.

 BRINK spoke with Erwann Michel-Kerjan, from the Wharton Risk Management and Decision Process Center in Philadelphia, about the value of TRIA and how other countries address the issue of insuring against terrorist acts.

 BRINK: For countries dealing with the potential of a terrorist act, why is a terrorism insurance program so important?